Lean 4.16.0 (2025-02-03)

 #6509 fixes a bug in the congruence closure data structure used in the

-tactic.
+grindtactic.
 The new test includes an example that previously caused a panic.
-A similar panic was also occurring in the testgrind_nested_proofs.lean
+A similar panic was also occurring in the testgrind_nested_proofs.lean. -

 #6510 adds a custom congruence rule for equality in

-is a symmetric relation.
+grind.
+The new rule takes into account thatEqis a symmetric relation.
 In the future, we will add support for arbitrary symmetric relations.
-The current rule is important for propagating disequalities effectively ingrind
+The current rule is important for propagating disequalities effectively ingrind. -

 #6512 introduces support for user-defined fallback code in the